bartificer/programming-by-stealth/docs/pbs94.md

 Once you start encapsulating your data and functions into objects you soon realise that, like the physical things all around us, objects in our computer code fall into related groups of similar things.
 An object representing one imaginary currency as as much like an object representing another as my bicycle is to yours!

 This is where the concept of a class comes in.
-A class defines the names of the pieces of data needed to represent a collection of related object, and, the functions that will operate on that data.
+A class defines the names of the pieces of data needed to represent a collection of related objects, and, the functions that will operate on that data.

 In the case of imaginary currencies, a class could specify that all imaginary currencies have properties named `name`, `descriptionHTML`, `symbol`, `symbolHTML`, and `numDecimalPlaces`.
 The class could then define all the functions that all imaginary currency objects will contain, for example `describe()`, `describeHTML()`, `as()`, and `asHTML()`.

-And finally, the class must specify the mechanism for constructing objects based on a description.
-In other words, the class must provide a function for turning a list of data about an imaginary currency into an object that represents that imaginary currency.
+And finally, a class must specify the mechanism for constructing objects based on a description.
+In our hypothetical example words, our imaginary currency class would need to provide a function for turning a list of data about a specific imaginary currency into an object that represents that imaginary currency.
 Quite wisely, computer scientists call these functions *constructors*.

-The constructor for an imaginary currency class would need to accept a name, an HTML description, plain-text and HTML symbols, and a number of decimal places as arguments, and it would then use that data to build and return an object representing that imaginary currency.
+The constructor for an imaginary currency class would need to accept a name, an HTML description, plain-text & HTML symbols, and a number of decimal places as arguments.
+The constructor would then use that information to build and return an object representing that imaginary currency.

 ### What are Instances?
 Are they Objects?
 How are they Related to Classes?

 A very common source of confusion for people new to the OO philosophy is the distinction between the words *object*, *instance*, and *class*.

-In the OO world-view, **an object is a variable that encapsulates data and functions**.
+In the OO world-view, **an object is a data structure that encapsulates data and functions**.
+(In JavaScript that means a dictionary that encapsulates data and functions.)

-**If we have a class that represents an idea or thing, then every object constructed by that class is said to be an instance of that class.**
+**If we have a class that represents an idea or thing, then every object constructed by that class is said to be an *instance* of that class.**

-So, that means that **all instances of any class are objects**.
+So, that means that **all instances** of any class **are objects**.

 The way to think of it is that **a class represents an abstract concept, and instances represent specific manifestations of that concept**.